tbkfi/dotfile/README.md

 as time passes.
 Modular structure makes extending the scope easy and consistent, if needed.

-Crossdev support for tooling and workflow is still WIP, with a focus on ARM and C/C++.
+Crossdev support for tooling and workflow is done via the user scripts at `/src/user/bin` and the two other repositories on my git (`embedded-mpy` and `embedded-c`).
+The user scripts install a separate crossdev repo on Gentoo, and build the target toolchains.

+The `embedded-{mpy,c}` repositories contain plain environments for micropython and C/C++ environments, and three small scripts for setup (environment, tools), building (firmware, project), and flashing (src, libs/includes).

 ## Usage